JoshDSommer/nativescript-slides/README.md

 the `IntroSlides` class also has public `nextSlide` and `previousSlide` functions so you can add your own previous and next buttons as needed.

+the `<IntroSlides:IntroSlides>` element also has a property called `loop` which is a boolean value and if set will cause the slide to be an endless loop.
+The suggested use case would be for a Image Carousel or something of that nature.

 ###Plugin Development Work Flow:

 * Clone repository to your machine.